Cross-Level Multi-Instance Distillation for Self-Supervised Fine-Grained Visual Categorization: Introduction

 \begin{itemize} \item We propose a \textbf{C}ross-level \textbf{M}ulti-instance \textbf{D}istillation (CMD) framework for self-supervised fine-grained visual categorization.
-Multiple instance learning is introduced to model the relation between fine-grained semantics and image patches. \item We propose both intra-level and inter-level learning objectives for multi-instance distillation, which learn the relation between informative parts and fine-grained semantics among the image-level and region-level crops from both teacher and student net. \item Experiments on CUB-200-2011, Stanford Cars and FGVC Aircraft show that the proposed CMD outperforms the contemporary method by upto 10.14\% and the state-of-the-art self-supervised representation learning methods by upto 19.78\% on top-1 accuracy. \end{itemize}
+Multiple instance learning is introduced to model the relation between fine-grained semantics and image patches. \item We propose both intra-level and inter-level learning objectives for multi-instance distillation, which learn the relation between informative parts and fine-grained semantics among the image-level and region-level crops from both teacher and student net. \item Experiments on CUB-200-2011, Stanford Cars and FGVC Aircraft show that the proposed CMD outperforms the contemporary method by up to 10.14\% and the state-of-the-art self-supervised representation learning methods by up to 19.78\% on top-1 accuracy. \end{itemize}

 The remainder of this paper is organized as follows.
 In Section~\ref{sec2}, the related work is summarized.
 In Section~\ref{sec3}, a detailed problem formulation of MIL and self-supervised FGVC is discussed.
 In Section~\ref{sec4}, the proposed CMD is presented in detail.
 In Section~\ref{sec5}, extensive experiments are implemented to validate the effectiveness of the proposed CMD.
 Finally, we draw the conclusion in Section~\ref{sec6}.